MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/user-rights-assignment/Replace-a-process-level-token.md

 This section describes how an attacker might exploit a feature or its configuration, how to implement the countermeasure, and the possible negative consequences of countermeasure implementation.

 ### Vulnerability
-Users with the **Replace a process level token** user right can start processes as another user if they know the user’s credentials.
+Users with the **Replace a process level token** user right can start processes as another user if they know the user???s credentials.

 ### Countermeasure
 For member servers, ensure that only the Local Service and Network Service accounts have the **Replace a process level token** user right.